Cable Prone Face Pull exercise demonstration image

 How to Perform

-5. Slowly extend your arms back to the starting position under control.
+5. Slowly extend arms forward to return.

 Coaching Tips